LIDL

 Another item they introduced in the middle of November 24, were hot melt glue sticks.
 They had packages of: white/clear, muli-colored, black, and brown.
 I grabbed all I could find of the black and brown ones, they will come in handy at Halloween time building my Halloween mazes - you just don't normally see those colors!

-So this year, the day before Thanksgiving, I noticed they had available a whole series of Lego compatible building block sets.
+So in 2024, the day before Thanksgiving, I noticed they had available a whole series of Lego compatible building block sets.
 The store I shop at in Timonium MD, had three or four of each of the sets pictured below.
 I'm one of the reasons stuff like this disappears quickly, because I bought an entire set - one of each.
 I DID NOT find these sets listed on the LIDL website or in their Wednesday Flyer.

 Some of the sets contain custom parts, not seen anywhere else in the Lego/Mould King/Jiestar/Dollar Tree building block world.